The Dashboard

 Streaming Traffic

-The left pane displays streaming traffic entries captured by the Workers and transmitted in real-time through the Hub to the dashboard.
-Each entry includes metadata such as the protocol, response code, method, source and destination IPs, and pods.
+The left pane shows real-time traffic entries captured by Workers and streamed through the Hub to the dashboard.
+Each entry includes metadata such as protocol, status code, HTTP method, source/destination IPs, and pod information.

 Streaming Traffic Entry